bookdude13/SRQuestDownloader/README.md

 4. Run SRQuestDownloader and select "Move From Downloads" to move and/or extract all necessary files to the matching Synth Riders directories.

 ## Fix Map Timestamps
-This fetches all map metadata from synthriderz.com and updates the data modified for any local map files to the Z published_at time.
+This updates the data modified for any local map files to the Z published_at time.
 This fixes in-game sorting by timestamp.
+It uses a local mapping first, then tries to fetch all map metadata from synthriderz.com and update that way.

+Note - you may need to reimport songs in Synth Riders after applying this fix, to update the in-game database.

 ## Play Synth Riders
 Closes this application and launches the Synth Riders application.
 I haven't tested what happens if Synth Riders isn't installed, but I doubt that'll be a common problem :P